Friday, August 28, 2020

 Per state law, Hawaii Revised Statute §302A-1132, charter schools do not have to follow the calendar set by the BOE, nor do they have to meet the 180 instructional days.
 However, they must follow HSTA’s contract and MOU on reopening schools.
 With the recent change in the start date to the 2020–21 school year, HSTA worked with the HIDOE on an agreed interpretation that ensures HIDOE teachers do not lose the nine (9) hours of preparation time originally scheduled for Aug 4–14 as half-days with students.
 All charter schools must make sure that they are in compliance with the MOU before students return to school, including that they can meet all health and safety guidelines and expectations.
 As each charter school can be very different—and we know each is making adjustments to their calendar—charter teachers should contact their UniServ Director for further assistance. — Aug.
 4, 2020

 This ensured that there was no impact to multi-track, year-round school teachers’ paycheck cycles.
 If you did not report until July 29 with other 10-month teachers, you would not be paid on July 20 and Aug.
 5, as those are normally the first two paychecks of your school year and you would not have worked. — June 30, 2020

 Questions relating to HIDOE guidance

-During the coronavirus pandemic, the HSTA and the superintendent reached two different agreements related to school closures.
+During the coronavirus pandemic, the HSTA and the superintendent reached several agreements related to school closures.
 In addition, the HSTA and State of Hawaii and Board of Education reached agreement on a Memorandum of Understanding as a supplemental agreement to the current contract.
-All agreements and additional formal correspondence are linked below. — July 2, 2020
+All agreements and additional formal correspondence are linked below. — Aug.
+4, 2020

 Questions relating to health and safety